qens/redux-decorators/README.md

 ## Usage

-Let's take a look how to use the package by simple example – login form.
+Let's take a look how to use the package by simple example.
-Let's start with creating a form action:
+Just create a service as a class

 ```javascript
 //